There are no alleys in New York City

 This is what’s happening with sound.
-Sonic garbage is piling quickly.
+The sonic garbage is piling quickly.
 The stuff that everyone complains about but no one seems to care enough about.

 Ask anyone and they’ll agree: our world is getting louder.

 As of this year, approximately 12% of the U.S. population (or 38 million Americans) have significant hearing loss (http://chchearing.org/facts-about-hearing-loss/#sthash.4VOHdOTG.dpuf).
 The human range of hearing is 20Hz to 20,000Hz, but not all humans can even hear all of that.
 More and more people are experiencing hearing loss every year and every day new sonic garbage is added to our lives.
 Vehicles, construction, electronics, humans themselves — all are contributing to this increase in noise that we can’t seem to escape, and it’s getting louder as the years go by.

 Change Needs To Be Made, Not Masked

 Educational awareness of hearing loss is becoming more widespread, as are the earplugs and various sound muffling devices people are utilizing to help mask this loud world.
 But why mask it?
 Like the physical garbage, we can’t simply walk around it.
 We can’t carve a path or push it to the sides, or hide it in this make-believe alleyway.
 We need to take action.
 We need to find our sonic garbage cleaners (albeit, quieter ones) and clear the sonic landscape.